General Regulations

 Note: see item 12 (below) for additional restrictions for hunting Merriam's turkey.

-4. have more than one shotgun, for personal use, at any time while hunting migratory game birds unless each shotgun, in excess of one, is unloaded and disassembled or unloaded and cased.
+4. Have more than one shotgun, for personal use, at any time while hunting migratory game birds unless each shotgun, in excess of one, is unloaded and disassembled or unloaded and cased.

-5. hunt game birds in WMU 410 with other than a bow and arrow or falconry bird.
+5. Hunt game birds in WMU 410 with other than a bow and arrow or falconry bird.

-6. hunt game birds in WMU 212, 247 or 248 with other than a bow and arrow, a cross-bow, shotgun or falconry bird.
+6. Hunt game birds in WMU 212, 247 or 248 with other than a bow and arrow, a cross-bow, shotgun or falconry bird.

-7. exceed the daily or possession limit for any game bird (click here to view Game Bird Bag Limits).
+7. Exceed the daily or possession limit for any game bird (click here to view Game Bird Bag Limits).

-8. hunt game birds within 400 m (1/4 mi.) of a baited lure area operated under the Crop Damage Control Program.
+8. Hunt game birds within 400 m (1/4 mi.) of a baited lure area operated under the Crop Damage Control Program.

 • the signature, name and address of the owner,